Energy Performance of Buildings Data:

-We are carefully considering the privacy risks to individuals in the disclosure of Energy Performance Certificate (EPC) data.
+We have carefully considered the privacy risks to individuals in the disclosure of Energy Performance Certificate (EPC) data.
 The Ministry of Housing Communities and Local Government (MHCLG) has published a data privacy impact assessment (DPIA) to identify and minimise the data protection risk.
 This DPIA will be kept under review.
-Display Energy Certificate data relating to public authority buildings is not personal data so we have decided to publish an update to this data.
+Display Energy Certificate data relating to public authority buildings is not personal data in this regard.

 Frequently Asked Questions

 Why do I need to sign up?

-The data available contains personal information covered by the Data Protection Act 2018 (DPA 2018) and General Data Protection Regulation (GDPR), as well as data under a restrictive licence.
-MHCLG requires that users have understood and agreed to these, as well as collecting the details of those who have requested access.
-To comply with the legal obligations of the GDPR and DPA 2018 we will only hold your personal information for reasonable business needs and for as long as is necessary.
-A Privacy Notice provides information on how we collect, store and use personal data.
+The data available contains personal information covered by the Data Protection Act 2018 and the General Data Protection Regulation, as well as data under a restrictive licence.
+MHCLG is required to confirm that users have understood and agreed to these, as well as collecting the details of those who have requested access.